simoncrowe/ansible-raspberry-pi-dat/README.md

 # The url used to update dynamic DNS record (in case your IP address changes)
 dynamic_dns_update_url: https://freedns.afraid.org/dynamic/update.php?sPAMSPAMSPAMSPAMSPAMSPAM=

-# The DAT that you want to mirror over HTTPS
+# The hyperdrive that you want to mirror over HTTPS
-landing_page_dat_url: dat://c6bbbb7c3f292ddca9df3c6ebcdb9c21a66a3f0d3dad065cbfb0a59bb0098aa3/
+landing_page_hyper_url: hyper://c6bbbb7c3f292ddca9df3c6ebcdb9c21a66a3f0d3dad065cbfb0a59bb0098aa3/
-# The domain name that you want to mirror the above DAT on.
+# The domain name that you want to mirror the above hyperdrive on.
-# This must have a DNS record pointing at your Pi's IP address.
+# This must have a DNS record pointing at your pi's IP address.
 landing_page_https_domain: example.com
 # The email address to use when verifying SSL certificates with Letsencrypt
 letsencrypt_email: info@example.com

-# Add any other dat URLs you want to pin using Homebase in this list
+# Add any other hyper URLs you want to pin using Homebase in this list
-hosted_dat_urls:
+hosted_hyper_urls:
-  - dat://bc9fc525239efd6e886a4b7d402ee800d1dd2812363f3be5161f0423fa46d3a3
+  - hyper://bc9fc525239efd6e886a4b7d402ee800d1dd2812363f3be5161f0423fa46d3a3
-  - dat://c57ef9a28674ff072d293ac744a172a2aa4c975ea8ffeba964fed23fbca2ce77
+  - hyper://c57ef9a28674ff072d293ac744a172a2aa4c975ea8ffeba964fed23fbca2ce77
 # If you don't want to pin any, just specify an empty list like so:
-# hosted_dat_urls: []
+# hosted_hyper_urls: []
 ```
 ##### 2.2.
 Setup
 First, install the third-party roles: